Superbition/Celestte-Docs/docs/security/password_reset.md

 ## Database Considerations

-For password resets to work Polyel needs to store a reset token in the database thus, requiring a table called `password_resets` with the following columns and data types:
+For password resets to work Voltis needs to store a reset token in the database thus, requiring a table called `password_resets` with the following columns and data types:

 - `email varchar(64) -- primary key`
 - `token varchar(128)`